EnarL/CVMaker/README.md

 # CV Maker

-CV Maker is a modern web application that allows users to create and export CVs.
+CV Maker is a modern web application that allows users to create and export CVs in PDF format.
+When opening the program redis creates a sessionId for that specific user which is used to save the input data and restore it after a refresh.
+The session expires in 24 hours.

+#### Currently it only supports one format of CV, which is: Personal Information, Education, Work Experience, Projects and Skills.
+Future improvements could include support for customizable formats, as well as separate templates for color schemes and text size configuration.

 ## Tech Stack

-- **Frontend**: Next.js (React framework)
+- **Frontend**: Next.js
 - **Backend**: Node.js
 - **Database**: Redis
 - **Session Management**: Redis-based sessions